mrjoshua28/SampleWebAPI/CONTRIBUTING.md

 I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.

-If you haven't already, come find us in IRC ([#opengovernment](irc://chat.freenode.net/opengovernment) on freenode).
+If you haven't already, come find us `wherever`.
 We want you working on things you're excited about.

 ## Testing

 We have a gang of NUnit tests.
 Please write NUnit tests for new code you create.
+Tests are automatically triggered for all commits using the `SampleWebAPITests` project.

 ## Submitting changes

 Please send a [GitHub Pull Request to SampleWebAPI](https://github.com/mrjoshua28/SampleWebAPI/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we will love you forever if you include NUnit tests.
 We can always use more test coverage.
-Builds are automatically triggered for all commits using the `SampleWebAPITests` project.
-Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
+Please follow our coding conventions (below) and make sure all of your commits are atomic.
+Feature branches are the heat.

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: